Western Union Settlement Continues to Return Money to People Who Paid Scammers Using Western Union

 For years, many people who lost money to scams sent their payment through a Western Union wire transfer.
 Scammers contacted people and promised prizes, loans, jobs, discounted products or other financial rewards in exchange for money upfront.
 They also pretended to be family members in need of cash, or law enforcement officers demanding payment.
 The scammers told people to send money through Western Union.
 No one received the cash, prizes or services they were promised.

-Who was eligible to submit a claim?
+Who is eligible to submit a claim?

 What kinds of scams are covered by these refunds?